esx-community/esx_joblogs/README.md

   - Log car buy
   - Log car sold to a player
   - Log car sold to a society (In test)

-- esx_taxijob "Ready but not add in the github"
+- esx_billing
-  - Log bill send and pay (When compatible with esx_billing)
+  - Log pay bill

 # Requirements
 - ESX